n3w-kid/JSJungleGym/README.md

 ## 🎪 Final Words

 > *"Security isn't about having the shiniest tools.
-It's about asking the right questions, staying curious, and never stopping the hunt.
-Also, always get permission first."*
+It's about asking the right questions, staying curious, and never stopping the hunt."*
 > — Your Friendly Neighborhood p4rham the newkid